-Cooking your FROZEN FRENCH FRIES IN AN AIR FRYER is just as easy as baking them, but they come out tasting like they were fried!
-No heating up your whole kitchen, no greasy mess to clean up, and no leaving your house to get hot, crispy fries at the drive through!
+Cooking your frozen French fries in the air fryer is just as easy as baking them, but they come out tasting like they were fried!
+No heating up your whole kitchen, no greasy mess to clean up, and no leaving your house to get hot, crispy fries at the drive-through!

 Plus, when a craving for hot, crispy French fries hits, having an air fryer and a bag of frozen fries keeps me out of the drive-thru!

 I’m sorry, but baked frozen fries just don’t do the trick for me.
 Frozen French fries in an air fryer come out almost as good as if you deep-fried them.
 I won’t lie and say they’re exactly the same, but they are totally close enough for me and we love that they are healthier and easier!